 We operate in countries that have data protection laws and regulations.
 It is our policy to comply with all applicable laws, and we implement numerous training, awareness and data privacy compliance programmes.
 However, non-compliance with data protection laws could result in fines and/or civil claims and damages.
-Further, uncoordinated or divergent global legislative standards and regulatory frameworks for digitalisation could heighten this risk, which could have a material adverse impact on our reputation and a consequential financial impact.
-See "-Risks related to information management-We may face the risk of data privacy breaches or attempts to disrupt critical information technology services, which may adversely impact our operations".
+Further, uncoordinated or divergent global legislative standards and regulatory frameworks for digitalisation, including the rise in artificial intelligence, could heighten this risk, which could have a material adverse impact on our reputation and a consequential financial impact.
+See "-Risks related to information management-We may face the risk of data breaches or attempts to disrupt critical information and operational technology services, which may adversely impact our operations and business continuity".